Contents

 • 1333: Sultan Yusuf I converts the fortress into a royal palace, elevating the Alhambra to the pinnacle of its glory as the jewel of Granada's emirate.

-• 1492: The Christian Reconquista brings significant changes to the Alhambra as Isabella and Ferdinand establish their court within its walls, initiating a blend of Moorish and Renaissance influences.
+• 1492: The Christian Reconquista brings significant changes to the Alhambra as Isabella and Ferdinand establish their court within its walls.

 • 1526: Plans for a grand Renaissance palace by Charles I & V are proposed but never realized, leaving the Alhambra with unrealized ambitions.